jepsen-io/jepsen/doc/tutorial/01-scaffolding.md

 We'll start by editing `project.clj`, which specifies the project's dependencies and other metadata.
 We'll add a `:main` namespace, which is how we'll run the test from the command line.
-In addition to depending on the Clojure language itself, we'll pull in the Jepsen library (at version 0.1.7), and Verschlimmbesserung: a library for talking to etcd.
+In addition to depending on the Clojure language itself, we'll pull in the Jepsen library, and
+Verschlimmbesserung: a library for talking to etcd.

 ```clj
 (defproject jepsen.etcdemo "0.1.0-SNAPSHOT"